 special reasons includes that payment of the fee would cause financial hardship.

-[Regulation 65 amended in Gazette 11 Nov 2014 p.
+[Regulation 65 amended: Gazette 11 Nov 2014 p.
 4259.]

 66. CEO may waive r.
 63 fees for some adult students

 The chief executive officer may waive the whole or part of any fee for instruction that would otherwise be payable by an adult student if it is reasonable to do so having regard to the student’s —